Related articles in the Compliance for DevOps Teams series:

 - How to Prove PCI DSS Compliance with Automation

 The healthcare industry has shifted dramatically due to COVID-19.
-In an effort to minimize the spread of the virus, healthcare providers had to quickly pivot their services to offer telehealth appointments.
-Organizations were faced with the challenge of securing communication channels to maintain doctor-patient confidentiality and subsequently meeting HIPAA compliance requirements.
+In an effort to minimise the spread of the virus, healthcare providers had to quickly pivot their services to offer telehealth appointments.
+Organisations were faced with the challenge of securing communication channels to maintain doctor-patient confidentiality and subsequently meeting HIPAA compliance requirements.